harleymanlarry1/adsclient/README.md

 This is the client implementation of the [Twincat](http://www.beckhoff.com/english.asp?twincat/default.htm) Ads protocol from [Beckhoff](http://http://www.beckhoff.com/).
 (I'm not affiliated with Beckhoff)

 The implementation is in C# and can be used in silverlight, metro, mono and windows phone projects.
+Because of mono you can use it on unix/linux systems and even on Android/iPhone if you have have monotouch.

 There is a library with async and one without.